evanodell/parlitools/cran-comments.md

 ## Resubmission

-This is a resubmission of the `parlitools` package, with new data on the 2019 UK General Election as well as some minor vignette improvements.
+This is a resubmission of the `parlitools` package, which fixes missing data spotted in the previous version after it was submitted to CRAN.

 ## Test environments